-Then there is the production manager and his team.
-This is the most laborious job, as to manage logistics, contestants and their food and accommodation, transport, to smallest props.
+Then there is production manager and his team, this is the most laborious job, as to manage logistics, contestants and their food and accommodation, transport, to smallest props.
 The production manager is allocated with limited daily, weekly or monthly budgets, in which they have to manage everything.
-This team has to arrive earliest at the set to manage the situation and leave the Set last, to check if everything is wind up or not.
-The job does not end here, the production manager has to collect all the recorded data of the shoot and deliver it to the editors, where the production manager has to make sure that the data has been transferred to the system, and can be emptied and used on the next day or next shoot day.
+This team has to arrive earliest at the set to manage the situation and leaves the Set last, to check everything is wind up or not.
+The job does not end here, the production manager has to collect all the recorded data of the shoot and deliver it to the editors, where the production manager has to make sure that the data has been transfer to the system, and can be emptied and used on the next day or next shoot day.

-Then there is a creative team which looks at all the creative aspects, such as what can be added and scripting spontaneously according to the situation, what will be the theme of the episode and what type of costume will be required.
-Costumes, Hair and makeup, art and some other departments are the same as for films.
+Then there is creative team which looks at the all the creative aspects, such as what can be added and scripting spontaneously according to situation, what will be the theme of the episode and what type of costume will be required.
+Costume, Hair and makeup, art and some other department is same as for films.